masudsaiful/laravel-event-broadcasting-websocket-pusher/README.md

 🔹 **UI Updates in Real-Times**

 * ***How to Get Pusher Credentials (Laravel 11.x and 12.x perspective):***
 Pusher offers two services:

 🔹 **Pusher Channels** → Used for real-time event broadcasting (This is what we need for Laravel).
 🔹 **Pusher Beams** → Used for push notifications (Not needed for Laravel broadcasting).

 Since we are working with **Laravel event broadcasting**, we will use **Pusher Channels**.

-> We should update the following dependencies in the application's composer.json file while upgrading from version 11.x:
-> * laravel/framework to ^12.0.
-> * phpunit/phpunit to ^11.0.
-> * pestphp/pest to ^3.0.